 A heating, ventilation and air conditioning (HVAC) system heats and cools a home by drawing air from the outside.
 The National Association of Home Builders says that, on average, units last 15 to 25 years.
 According to the Home Improvement Guide, they cost about $3,000 to $5,000 if your ducts function well, or $6,000 to $10,000 if you need new ones.
 Getting credit or a loan helps you meet the significant financial committment that HVAC installation brings.
 You can find financing through dealers and retailers, your home's value, government loan programs and your power company.

-Consider a home improvement loan backed by the Federal Housing Administration.
-According to Energy Star, your HVAC replacement is a home improvement for which you can get FHA financing.
+Consider financing your HVAC system with a home improvement loan backed by the Federal Housing Administration.
+According to Energy Star, your HVAC replacement is a home improvement that qualifies you for FHA financing.
 The federal government has rolled out a pilot PowerSaver program targeting those who choose energy-efficient HVAC units, typically those with the Energy Star label.
 Both the traditional Federal Housing Administration and the pilot programs let you borrow up to $7,500 without putting up your home as collateral, but you must have home equity to participate in the PowerSaver program.

-Check with your power company or local agencies for options and help.
-Providers, such as PSNC Energy in North Carolina, connect with participating dealers to let you pay for your HVAC through your monthy electric bill.
-According to Energy Star, power companies and energy loan programs will help you with low interest rates if you opt for energy-efficient systems and products; Austin Energy, community owned and run by the City of Austin, has interest rates from zero percent to 6.5 percent depending on the loan amount.
+Some energy providers, such as PSNC Energy in North Carolina, connect with participating dealers to let you pay for your HVAC through your monthly electric bill.
+According to Energy Star, power companies and energy loan programs will help you with low interest rates if you opt for energy-efficient systems and products.
+Austin Energy, community owned and run by the City of Austin, has interest rates from 0 percent to 6.5 percent depending on the loan amount.

 References